Articles

 I do

-not need to add anything to the above words of confused evolutionists.
+to the above words of confused evolutionists.

 I hope the reader has realized what contradictions are inherent in evolutionism.